 Here’s What You Do

 First…you have a beer.
-This is really a straightforward recipe, but you will find it easier and have better results if you prepare yourself and the ingredients beforehand.
+This is a straightforward recipe, but you will find it easier and have better results if you prepare yourself and the ingredients beforehand.
 Grab a beer and read the recipe all the way through.
-Learn what equipment you need and what ingredients go in this dish.
-Read what you will do with each.
+Learn what equipment you need, what ingredients go into this dish, and what you will do with each.
 Perform your mise en place so everything is laid out and you are ready to assemble the recipe.
-If you do this, it's really hard to screw this up!
+If you do this, the cooking process will be simple and fun!

 Mise en Place

-- Since this recipe should be fairly rustic and will simmer for a long time, you should rough chop the yellow onions, bell peppers, and celery (the Trinity).
+- Since this recipe should be fairly rustic and will simmer for a long time, roughly chop the yellow onions, bell peppers, and celery (the Trinity).
 Place these all in the same prep bowl.

 - Rough chop the garlic and parsley then slice the green onions.
 Place those in individual prep bowls.